bourbest/keeptrack/README.md

 # keeptrack
-This project serves two purposes.
-One : this is a simple React/Reduc/Saga/Reselect example.
-Two : Simple open source application that allows to keep track of customers with a simple filing system and dynamic forms.
+This project is a simple React / Redux / Saga / Reselect example.
+The application is designed from small business that want to keep track of information regarding its customers using a simple filing system and dynamic forms that allows to link multiple simple documents to them.